Ken's Electric Ukulele Tabs

 smartphone, and a simple green screen).
 In older videos I'm using a

-Zoom G1-Four and sometimes a (terrible) knockoff Eno octaver.
+Zoom G1-Four and sometimes a (very bad) knockoff Eno octaver.

 Because a uke doesn't have much gain, I have the compressor level